demisto/content/Packs/OctoxLabs/README.md

-OctoxLabs is an asset, user, application and vulnerability management platform.
+OctoxLabs is cyber asset attack surface management platform.
+This platform included asset, user, application and vulnerability modules.
-You can create queries/filters with our query wizard and review your gaps in your systems.
+You can create queries/filters with the query wizard.
+Find the gaps in your domain.
-OctoxLabs collect data from all your defined adapters(active directory, security products, vulnerability scanners etc.) daily and allows you to search/report.
+OctoxLabs collects data from all pre-defined adapters(active directory, security products, vulnerability scanners etc.) daily and allows you to search/report.

 ## What does this pack do?